dzfrias/wsh/README.md

 - Wasm linking overrides
 - All cross platform!

-These capabilities open the door to a number of things:
+These capabilities open the door to a number of things, like:

 - Run untrusted executables safely on a user machine
 - Diff changes executables attempt to make